daqhris/daqhris.github.io/crypto-growth-fund.md

 ### What is a growth fund?
 > A **growth fund** is a diversified portfolio of stocks that has capital appreciation as its primary goal,
 > with little or no dividend payouts.
-> Most **growth funds** offer higher potential capital appreciation but usually at above-average risk.
+Most of them offer higher potential capital appreciation but usually at above-average risk.

 *Source*: [Investopedia.com](https://www.investopedia.com/terms/g/growthfund.asp)

-### What is the meaning of crypto?
+### What is the meaning of cryptoasset?
-> A **cryptocurrency** (abbr. *crypto*) is a digital asset designed to work as a medium of exchange
+> A **cryptoasset** is a digital asset designed to work as a medium of exchange wherein individual coin ownership records are stored in a ledger
-> wherein individual coin ownership records are stored in a ledger existing in a form of a computerized database using strong cryptography to secure transaction records,
+> existing in a form of a computerized database using strong cryptography to secure transaction records,
 > to control the creation of additional coins, and to verify the transfer of coin ownership.
-> **Cryptocurrency** does not exist in physical form (like paper money) and is typically not issued by a central authority.
+> It does not exist in physical form (like paper money) and is typically not issued by a central authority.

 *Source*: [Wikipedia.org](https://en.wikipedia.org/wiki/Cryptocurrency)

 ### What do you mean by cryptoassets growth fund?
-This is a growth fund dedicated to long-term investments in cryptocurrency markets and other digital assets on public blockchains.
+This is a growth fund dedicated to long-term investments in crypto markets and other digital assets on public blockchains.

 In other words, it is an online investment portfolio that:
 - has operations uniquely in the cyberspace,